 a curated classification and nomenclature for all of the organisms in the public sequence databases.
 This currently represents about 10% of the described species of life on the planet. http://www.ncbi.nlm.nih.gov/taxonomy

 Taxon pages in development, most contain images, references, and taxonomic information.

-database of trees derived from phylogenetic analyses.
+database of trees derived from phylogenetic analysis.
 Search by taxon, author, citation, and more.
 Results include bibliographic information and phylogenetic trees pulled from the studies.

 founded in 2001 as online journal of systematic zoology, includes many undescribed species now threatened by the rapid loss of habitats.
 Overcoming the ‘taxonomic impediment’ by helping taxonomists to rapidly document world’s undescribed animals is Zootaxa’s main mission.